Trauma Counselling in Melbourne

-When traumatic memories are pushed down, individuals can suffer post-traumatic stress disorder (PTSD), with flash backs, numbing, dissociation, hyper-vigilant behaviours, symptoms of depression or anxiety issues.
+When traumatic memories are pushed down, individuals can suffer post-traumatic stress disorder (PTSD), with flash backs, numbing, dissociation, hyper-vigilant behaviours, depression or anxiety.
 Many develop coping strategies to put these experiences out of their mind.
 It is important that individuals do not feel over-flooded with intense emotions or feel re-traumatised by delving straight into the trauma before they’re ready to cope with the feelings.

 Our Melbourne trauma counsellor carefully allows individuals to go at their own pace, so they can bring up painful events when they feel safe to do so.
 The ‘self ‘needs to feel strong enough to cope with the intense feelings, so the feelings can be gradually processed at the clients pace.